aardjon/trad/doc/architecture.md

 Mirroring data from external sites may touch copyright regulations that need to be respected.

 ## Licenses

+We have to decide for a licence before publishing anything.
+The first open question is whether to publish as FLOSS or not.
+The chosen licence also influences technologies and third-party libraries we can use.

 To keep the door open for publishing on F-Droid later on, trad and all its dependencies must be licensed as FLOSS (free, libre and open source software).